andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - DataChainKFS - A simple class that adds stack and queue functionality.

+  - DelegateTimerKFS - A subclass of the Timer class that allows configuring the behavior of the Action event at runtime.

   - HierarchalDictionaryFunctionsKFS - Extends the Dictionary class to allow for accessing nested Dictionaries.

   - LinearArgDesequencerKFS - A class that assists in parsing command-line arguments.